lyubomir-popov/docs-typescale/README.md

 2. **View the demos:**
    - Open `dist/index.html` to see all available demos
-   - Open `dist/demos/typography-default.html` for the default typescale
+   - Open `dist/demos/typography-docs.html` for the docs typescale
    - Open `dist/demos/typography-editorial.html` for the editorial typescale

 3. **Edit the typography configs:**
-   - Modify `config/typography-config.json` to adjust the default typescale
+   - Modify `config/typography-config-docs.json` to adjust the docs typescale
    - Modify `config/typography-config-editorial.json` to adjust the editorial typescale

 ## Benefits of Separate Main SCSS Files